rachelesmee/website/foss4gukonline2020/programme.md

 * 🚜 Land: Collecting data and monitoring processes linked to the landscape
 * 🌍 Earth Observation: All things related to remote sensing
 * 🛤️ Geospatial: A wide range of geo related topics
-* 😷 Covid19: Spatial epidemiology and disease mapping
+* 😷 Covid19: Spatial epidemiology and lockdown projects

 Note that to trigger recording, each stream will be briefly turned on and off between talks, so if you unable to get in at any point, please keep trying.